 An AGC-Leveler has many applications in recording studios, auditoriums or theatres, commercial or industrial PA systems, tape duplication systems, and broadcast.
 Here follows a small sample of applications.
-If you think of an unusual idea for using a 421m which is not mentioned below, we'd love to hear about it.

 Broadcast Telephone Line Driver

 At sometime or another every broadcast engineer ends up having to send audio down a telephone line.
 Of course, you need to keep levels hot, but if you hit the line too hard the phone company frowns.
 It's good practice to ensure that there is a hard limit to any signal that ends up going down a phone line.
 The 421m is well suited to the task of unobtrusive, yet unyielding control of audio levels.